isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-10-06-post-my-memories-of-reading.md

 Reading, bookshops, libraries – they made up a significant part of my childhood and brought me endless solace and enjoyment.
 They still do.

-Singaporean writer and Oxford University law alumni <b>Claire Tham</b> has written several award-winning short story collections as well as full length novels.
+<p style="font-size:15px;">Singaporean writer and Oxford University law alumni <b>Claire Tham</b> has written several award-winning short story collections as well as full length novels.
 Her stories have been adapted for both television and theatre.
-Her most recent work <i>The Inlet</i>, was published by Ethos Books in 2013.
+Her most recent work <i>The Inlet</i>, was published by Ethos Books in 2013.</p>

+<a href="https://biblioasia.nlb.gov.sg/vol-10/issue-1/apr-jun-2014/"><center>Back to Issue</center></a>